kevinlester/ShadeAuto-HomeAssistant/README.md

       message: "Deck Shade battery is at {{ states('sensor.deck_shade_battery') }}%."
 ```

+## New Feature Requests
+Create new feature requests via creating a new Github Issue in this repo.
+Note that testing might require some assistance from your side in case the necessary hardware is unavailable to the devs.

 ## Troubleshooting
 - **No entities?** Ensure the hub is reachable; try curl: